NiKrause/orbit-blog/README.md

 # OrbitDB-Blog

-A Local-First & Peer-To-Peer Blog with OrbitDB
+A Local-First & Peer-To-Peer Blog with OrbitDB which replicates between browsers and mobile apps without a server.
+Hosted on IPFS.

 Features
 - UI related